 Mamie Clafoutis is a destination pâtisserie, with display cases and counters filled with freshly baked breads, croissants, chocolatines, raspberry shortbread cookies, madeleines, and other baked goods and sweet treats.
 Come first thing in the morning for still-warm baguettes and coffee.

-My order: baguette (❤️), croissants (❤️), chouquettes, and raspberry shortbread cookies (❤️) as big as a large orange.
+my order: baguette (❤️), croissants (❤️), chouquettes, and raspberry shortbread cookies (❤️) as big as a large orange.

-Personal notes: Fresh baguettes and croissants will always be my weakness.
+personal notes: Fresh baguettes and croissants will always be my weakness.
 The croissants here are the best in Ottawa, thus far.
 The raspberry shortbread cookies were buttery and tart and sweet and I am still dreaming of them.

 I received a lot of foodie suggestions from locals (Jantine from Ottawa Tourism, Guy from Parks Canada).
 So many that I now have a list on my phone of places to eat in Ottawa.
 Yum!

 Most of my mealtimes were spent with someone who was not comfortable being around other people, so we ate in my rental car.
 Pre-COVID, eating in the car, aside from crushing a fast-food burger, would have been weird.
 Now, it’s normal, and entertaining at times as well.
 I mean, have you ever tried to eat dim sum in a car?
 We had containers on the dashboard, the gear shift panel, our laps… it was nutty.
 Then there was the trip to Jacobson’s for hotel snacks (ha!).

 Originally a fine dining concept on Somerset Street West, Fairouz Cafe opened in the ByWard Market in mid-October 2020 with a warm intimate vibe.
 At the front of the restaurant, you’ll find a teal-coloured bar with brushed gold accents and a white faux marble top.
 To the right, shelves are stocked with ingredients common in Middle Eastern cuisine, as well as a selection of wine to purchase and enjoy elsewhere.